jvm-graphics-labs/oit/README.md

-depthPeeling
+OIT
 ============

-Repository containing JOGL examples regarding the Depth Peeling technique on old (GL2) and modern (GL3/GL4) OpenGL
+Repository containing JOGL examples regarding the OIT techniques on old (GL2) and modern (GL3/GL4) OpenGL

 It requires: